globalazure/communities/2024/AzureSevilla/index.md

 Global Azure Sevilla is a community event organized by **Azure Sevilla**

-All around the world user groups and communities want to learn about Azure and Cloud Computing!
-On April 20, 2024, all communities will come together once again in a great Global Azure event!
+All around the world user groups and communities want to learn about Azure and Cloud Computing!, all communities will come together once again in a great Global Azure event!

 ## Call for Speakers